michaelkornblum/dotfiles/README.md

 ## Contents

-- shell, editor, and environment configs
+- Hyprland, Kitty, Waybar and much much more.

 ## Publish